 - Critical talent-aligned: impact a specific population with critical talents in the organization.

-Understanding which moments matter to your employees can help you create policies and procedures that acknowledge those moments and respond to them in the most positive and beneficial ways.
+Understanding which moments matter to your employees can help you create policies and procedures that acknowledge them and respond to them positively and positively.
 In order to do this, it’s vital that you equip your HR department with the tools to identify important moments and respond to them with empathy and clear guidance.

 Corporate Philanthropy and Moments That Matter